ibm-cloud-docs/hlf-support/console-ocp-about.md

 ## License and pricing
 {: #console-ocp-about-license}

-Your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 entitlement includes both the full platform and the {{site.data.keyword.blockchainfull_notm}} images.
+Your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 entitlement includes both the full platform and the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images.

 The entitlement does not include a Kubernetes distribution.
 You must procure that separately.
 {: note}